Medically reviewed by

 Sleep-related movements, as classified by the International Classification of Sleep Disorders, are either simple or complex.

-Simple movements are characterized by one single movement that affects a single part of the body and tend to occur between sleep and wakefulness.
+Simple movements are characterized by one single movement that affects a single part of the body and tends to occur between sleep and wakefulness.

-People who have exploding head syndrome complain of “feeling” a loud and painless explosion inside their head when they’re just about to doze off or wake up.
+People with exploding head syndrome complain of “feeling” a loud and painless explosion inside their heads when they’re about to doze off or wake up.
 There is no actual movement in this case, and patients sometimes confuse the syndrome with headaches.

 You know you have sleep-related leg cramps if frequent sudden and painful muscle contractions in your thigh, foot, or calf disturb your sleep at night.

-Sleep bruxism causes your jaw to forcefully contract while you’re sleeping, which in turn makes you grind or clench your teeth intermittently throughout the night.
-This action’s primary consequences include tooth pain, morning headaches, and soreness in the face, jaw, or neck.
+Sleep bruxism causes your jaw to contract forcefully while you’re sleeping, which in turn makes you grind or clench your teeth intermittently throughout the night.
+This action’s primary consequences include tooth pain, morning headaches, and facial, jaw, or neck soreness.